mattyoung101/omicron/omicam/README.md

 ## Licence
 Omicam is licenced under the Mozilla Public License 2.0, the same as the rest of Team Omicron's code.

+If you use elements of Omicam in your own robots, we would really appreciate credit on your team's poster or website.
+Please send us an email if you use it, we'd love to hear from you.

 ## Open source libraries used
 - [log.c](https://github.com/rxi/log.c): MIT license